AJenbo/DiabloGrooboAnalysis/readme.md

 The combination of conflicting factors demonstrate Groobo used illegitimate means to produce the results shown in the run, including using more than one release of _Diablo_, modifying memory directly to create otherwise impossible dungeon level layouts and item drops, combining gameplay from different runs, and using gameplay-removing video splices.

 Throughout the run, a number of artifacts and game behaviors indicate that _Diablo_ version 1.00 is in use as identified on the main menu screen while other portions indicate that _Diablo_ 1.09 is in use as identified on the title screen.
-Alternately, other versions of _Diablo_ such as 1.04 might have been used for some sections but could not have been used for the entire run given the conflicting versions displayed.
-Many of the game behaviors and available quests are mutually exclusive, indicating the run was spliced together from multiple playthroughs using at least two different versions of the game.
-Similarly, the game seed and dungeon seed cannot be generated in legitimate play under any circumstances and indicate external modifications.
-Finally, A number of graphical and audible artifacts indicate video splices in multiple places, in some cases removing small portions of gameplay in ways that would impact the recorded completion time.
+Alternately, other versions of _Diablo_ such as 1.04 might have been used for some sections but crucially could not have been used for the entire run given the conflicting versions displayed.

+Many of the game behaviors and available quests are mutually exclusive, indicating the run was spliced together from multiple playthroughs.
+Similarly, the game seed and dungeon seed combinations present cannot exist in legitimate play under any circumstances and indicate external modifications.
+Finally, A number of graphical and audible artifacts indicate video splices in multiple places, in some cases removing portions of gameplay in ways that would impact the recorded completion time.

-Overall, the team's analysis reveals the run was not possible as Groobo described without disqualifying modifications.
+Overall, the team's analysis conclusively reveals the run was not possible as Groobo described without disqualifying modifications.
 The run should therefore be immediately retracted from all leaderboards.

 # Credits from the Authors